 - a.
 Highlight the local target system with a left mouse click.
-Then select Actions→Mark for Install (or right-click to display the pop-up menu and select Mark for Install). - b.
-Select Actions→Show Software for Selection...
+Then select Actions→Mark for Install (or right-click to display the pop-up menu and select Mark for Install). - $b. \hspace{0.1 cm} Select \hspace{0.1 cm} \textbf{Actions} {\rightarrow} \hspace{0.1 cm} \textbf{Show Software for Selection...}$

 This displays the Specify Source dialog.
-If this is your first time through this tutorial, skip directly to "Step III: Select Source" on page 203.
+If this is your first time through this tutorial, skip directly to "Step III: Select Source" on page 204.
 After you have gone through this tutorial once, retry Step I using remote targets.

-- or -
+-or -

 For remote targets: choose Actions→Add Targets to install to a different target.
-This takes you to the Add Targets dialog (Figure 6-4).
+This takes you to the Add Targets dialog (Figure 6-4, "Add Target Dialog (for multiple or non default targets),").